gabogar1/Stablecoin-Dashboard/README.md

 2. **Empty dashboard**: Ensure database has sample data
 3. **Build errors**: Verify all TypeScript types are correct
 4. **Slow queries**: Check database indexes are created
+5. **Year-over-year data missing**: Ensure you have data from at least 51 weeks ago

 ### Getting Help